alphagov/performanceplatform-collector/README.rst

 Configuration
 -------------

 For our deployment of performanceplatform-collector we pull in deployment from the performanceplatform-collector-config_ repo.
-You will find much more indepth information about the collector configuration in the README file there.
+The structure of our deployment configuration can be found there.

 .. _performanceplatform-collector-config: https://github.com/alphagov/performanceplatform-collector-config